isomerpages/moe-lianhuapri/_learning/Science.md

 ![](/images/Learning/Science/IMG_1007.jpg)

-The world is constantly evolving.
-How do we at Lianhua Primary prepare our students for their future so that they can stay relevant?
+<p style="text-align: justify;">The world is constantly evolving.
+How do we at Lianhua Primary prepare our students for their future so that they can stay relevant? </p>

-Our answer to that is the Young Exploring Scientists (YES!) programme.
+<p style="text-align: justify;">Our answer to that is the Young Exploring Scientists (YES!) programme.
 Through this programme, we aim to inculcate STEM skills and mindset to prepare the younger generation for rapid technological advancements.
-In this programme, P3 to P6 students are exposed to the construction of different science toys that were specifically selected for their alignment to the science concepts and topics that they are learning.
+In this programme, P3 to P6 students are exposed to the construction of different science toys that were specifically selected for their alignment to the science concepts and topics that they are learning.</p>

-The use of science toys actively creates learning opportunities for students to experiment and extend their learning beyond the classroom.
+<p style="text-align: justify;">The use of science toys actively creates learning opportunities for students to experiment and extend their learning beyond the classroom.
 More often than not, students do not successfully complete the creation of the science toys within the first try.
 However, students are encouraged by their teachers and spurred on by the successes of their peers to persevere until they do succeed.
 This is part of the STEM mindset.
 In STEM, mistakes and failed attempts are viewed as positive experiences, offering opportunities for deeper learning and questioning that will lead to eventual success.
-It also encourages resilience, which is a core value of our school.
+It also encourages resilience, which is a core value of our school.</p>

-STEM requires hands-on, active participation for learning to take place.
+<p style="text-align: justify;">STEM requires hands-on, active participation for learning to take place.
 The YES! programme empowers students to take greater responsibility in their learning and ask more questions, propose different ideas and generate different possibilities, which are some of the skills that are part of our Science curriculum.
 As Amos Bronson Alcott once said, “Success is sweet and sweeter if long delayed and gotten through many struggles and defeats.”
-The long-awaited success will spark joy in learning and develop a quiet confidence in our students which they will carry with them throughout their lives.
+The long-awaited success will spark joy in learning and develop a quiet confidence in our students which they will carry with them throughout their lives.</p>

 |   |   |   |